Disappearance of Robert Levinson: Sanctions

 On December 14, 2020, the U.S. Treasury Department sanctioned two employees of the Iranian Ministry of Intelligence (MOIS) in connection with the kidnapping.
 U.S. officials said they had obtained new information about their involvement in Levinson's disappearance but refused to provide further details.

-Mohammad Baseri, a high-ranking MOIS employee codenamed "Sanai", is allegedly involved in sensitive Iranian national security investigations and is alleged to have worked with foreign intelligence services to harm U.S. interests.
+Mohammad Baseri, who was a high-ranking MOIS employee codenamed "Sanai", was allegedly involved in sensitive Iranian national security investigations and was alleged to have worked with foreign intelligence services to harm U.S. interests.
 Ahmad Khazai, a senior officer of the MOIS, has previously led MOIS delegations to other countries in threat assessment missions.
 According to the Treasury Department, Baseri and Khazai were involved in the abduction, detention, and probable death of Levinson.

 On March 25, 2025, the U.S. Treasury sanctioned three Iranian Ministry of Intelligence and Security (MOIS) officials—Reza Amiri Moghadam, Gholamhossein Mohammadnia, and Taqi Daneshvar—for their roles in the abduction, detention, and probable death of former FBI agent Robert Levinson.
 Levinson disappeared in 2007 during a CIA mission on Iran’s Kish Island.
 The sanctions, enacted under Executive Order 14078 (Robert Levinson Hostage Recovery Act), freeze U.S.-linked assets of the individuals and prohibit transactions with them.

 The designations follow prior sanctions against MOIS officers Mohammad Baseri and Ahmad Khazai in 2020.
 Key details: